jordandeklerk/pyloo/README.md

 ```

 ### Advanced Usage
-We provide several advanced features beyond the core capabilities for fitted PyMC models.
+We provide several advanced features beyond the core capabilities for PyMC models.

 #### Reloo
 For observations where PSIS-LOO approximation fails (indicated by large Pareto k values), pyloo can perform exact LOO-CV by refitting the model without those observations: